-At the Annual Meeting, nine directors are to be elected, each for a one-year term.
-The directors so elected will hold office until the Annual Meeting of Stockholders to be held in 2018 and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
-Deborah Ellinger will not stand for re-election to the Board and the Board has approved the reduction of the Board to nine directors as of May 25, 2017.
+At the Annual Meeting, eleven directors are to be elected, each for a one-year term.
+The directors so elected will hold office until the Annual Meeting of Stockholders to be held in 2019 and until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.

-Unless authority is withheld by the stockholder, it is the intention of persons named by Interpublic as proxies on the proxy card to vote "for" the nominees identified in this Proxy Statement or, in the event that any of the nominees is unable to serve (an event not now anticipated), to vote "for" the balance of the nominees and "for" the replacement, if any, nominee designated by the Board of Directors.
+Unless authority is withheld by the stockholder, it is the intention of persons named by Interpublic as proxies on the proxy card to vote "for" the nominees identified in this Proxy Statement or, in the event that any of the nominees is unable to serve (an event not now anticipated), to vote "for"

+the balance of the nominees and "for" the replacement nominee, if any, designated by the Board of Directors.
 If no replacement is nominated, the size of the Board of Directors will be reduced.